puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

     confirmed-commit RPC should be used before submitting configuration of node.
 By default, this flag is set to 'true'.
 This parameter has effect only on NETCONF nodes.
+- **uniconfig-config:store-failed-installation** - Whether the installation
+    should be stored in the database if it fails (e.g. is unreachable).
+    The node will be 'installed' even though it failed and the user has 2 options:
+  - uninstall the device and reinstall it.
+  - call sync-from-network to sync the data from the device.

 ### Flags
 Non-mandatory flag parameters that can be added to mount-request.